Tom4tot/Windows-11-Personal-Setup/README.md

 - services.msc: services to disable
 	- Connected User Experiences and Telemetry
 	- Microsoft Account Sign-In Assistant
-- Disable telemetry in Microsoft Office
+- Disable telemetry in Microsoft Office (can be done with GPE)